JonathanGrossmanITC/first_steps_info/README.md

 ### Course Communication

-To communicate with your classmates and with staff, please use Google Classroom.
+To communicate with your classmates and with staff, please use Slack.
 While the staff will try its best to provide a timely response, we oftentimes can't provide real-time communication.
-Therefore, if you have a question about course materials, schedule, a technical issue or anything, asking it to the Google Classroom instead of messaging staff directly can result in a faster response because oftentimes one or more of your fellow classmates knows the answer and can respond quicker than staff.
+Therefore, if you have a question about course materials, schedule, a technical issue or anything, asking it to the Slack Classroom instead of messaging staff directly can result in a faster response because oftentimes one or more of your fellow classmates knows the answer and can respond quicker than staff.

 By asking your question to the group, not only do you have more potential people who can answer, other students in class might need the same answers as you.
 You'll be impressed by how classroom communication between students can accelerate your learning and show you new ways to write code and solve technical issues.